koupleless/docs/content/en/docs/contribution-guidelines/contribution/local-dev-test.md

 ```

 You can also use an IDE for compiling, building, debugging, and running unit tests.<br />
-The development approach for module-controller is exactly the same as the standard K8S Operator development approach.
+The development approach for module-controller is the same as the standard K8S Operator development approach.
 You can refer to the [official K8S Operator development documentation](https://kubernetes.io/zh-cn/docs/concepts/extend-kubernetes/operator/).

 If you want to deploy ModuleController via minikube for remote debugging of the Pod code, you can follow these steps: